COSC3020/isomorphism-nodes-connectivity-wyo-kaitlyn/README.md

 element in graph $A$ can be mapped to exactly one element in graph $B$ using a function, and vice versa.

-Since the graphs are completely connected, each node in the graphs is connected to every other node.
+For each node in graph A, there exists an edge connecting it to each other node in $A$, as that is required for a graph to be completely connected.
+Therefore, graph $B$ would have the same number of edges as $A$, as it is also completely connected, and has the same number of nodes.
 This means any node in graph $A$ can be mapped to a node in map $B$, since the edges will be the same.

-This mapping would be bijective, as mapping each node in $A$ be mapped to a unique node in $B$ would be a one-to-one and onto function.
+Every node in $A$ can be mapped to a unique node in $B$, as they have the same number of nodes and edges.
+Any permation of graph $A$ nodes can be bijectively mapped to graph $B$ nodes, as each element in $A$ can be mapped to exactly one in $B$.

-Therefore, any permation of graph $A$ nodes can be bijectively mapped to graph $B$ nodes, and they must be isomorphic.
+This fulfills the definition of isomorphic, as $A$ can be bijectively mapped to $B$.